Agricultural Inputs, Processes & Outputs

-Task 4 - Using this link, look on the right hand side for the 'Test Your Hunger IQ'.
-Make a note of the correct responses to the questions in your exercise book and fill in your details to donate a hot meal to a child.
+Task 4 - Using this link, complete the quiz on world hunger.
+Make a note of the correct responses to the questions in your exercise book.

-Task 5 - Watch the WFP YouTube video above right and take notes on the the following:
+Task 6 - Now watch the second video and take notes on the the following:

 i.
 How many people die per day from hunger?